dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 You will notice that `Brick3` is now a different mount path, but on the same node.

 If you cross-check again the new bricks mount path with the heketi topology you will see it's indeed coming from a different device.
-The remaining device in `node-6.lab`, in this case `/dev/vdc`
+The remaining device in `node-6.lab`, in this case `/dev/xvdc`

 !!!
-Note
+Tip
     Device removal while maintaining volume health is possible in heketi as well.
 Simply delete all devices of the node in question as discussed above.
 Then the device can be deleted from heketi with `heketi-cli device delete <device-uuid>`

 ---